ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>
 <ul>
 <li>This parameter is not available for free clusters.</li>
 <li>If this standard cluster is the first standard cluster that you create in this zone, do not include this flag.
-A private VLAN is created for you when the clusters is created.</li>
+A private VLAN is created for you when the cluster is created.</li>
 <li>If you created a standard cluster before in this zone or created a private VLAN in IBM Cloud infrastructure (SoftLayer) before, you must specify that private VLAN.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 When creating a cluster and specifying the public and private VLANs, the number and letter combination after those prefixes must match.</li>
 </ul>
-<p>To find out if you already have a private VLAN for a specific zone or to find the name of an existing private VLAN, run <code>ibmcloud ks vlans --zone <em>&lt;zone&gt;</em></code>.</p></dd>
+<p>To find out whether you already have a private VLAN for a specific zone or to find the name of an existing private VLAN, run <code>ibmcloud ks vlans --zone <em>&lt;zone&gt;</em></code>.</p></dd>

 <dt><code>--public-vlan <em>PUBLIC_VLAN</em></code></dt>
 <dd>